-- (2) The High Court, if it is satisfied that, in all the circumstances, it is just and convenient to do so, may by order grant an injunction under this section on such terms as it considers appropriate. - (3) An injunction may relate not only to the use of a particular term in a consumer contract but to any similar term or to a term having like effect, used or recommended for use by any person. - 60.
-(1) The Commission may exercise the powers conferred Commission by this section for the purposes ofmay require the supply of information.
+ligh Court, if it is satisfied that, in all the ist and convenient to do so, may by order grant r this section on such terms as it considers

+(3) An injunction may relate not only to the use of a particular term in a consumer contract but to any similar term or to a term having like effect, used or recommended for use by any person.

-- (a) facilitating the Commission's consideration of whether a term in a consumer contract is an unfair term; or - (b) ascertaining whether a supplier has complied with a court order as to the continued use, or recommendation for use of a term in a consumer contract. - (2) The Commission may, by notice in writing, require a supplier to supply to the Commission- - (a) a copy of any contract that is the subject of the Commission's considerations in subsection (I); - (b) information about the use or recommendation for use by that supplier of any contract term in dealings with consumers. - (3) The notice referred to in subsection (2) may be varied or revoked by the Commission by a subsequent notice in writing.
+36 No. Consumer Protection Act 2020 Commission may require the supply of . , powers conferred information.
+No. Consumer Protection Act 59.
+(1) The Commission may exercise the powers by this section for the purposes of- (a) facilitating the Commission's comof whether a term in a consumer an unfair term; or (b) ascertaining whether a supplier hawith a court order as to the continn recommendation for use of a term consumer contract.
+(2) The Commission may, by notice in writing supplier to supply to the Commission- with a court order as to the recommendation for use of continued use, or vriting, require a (a) a copy of any contract that is the subject of

+- (a) a copy of any contract that is the subject of the Commission's considerations in subsection (I); - (b) information about the use or recommendation for use by that supplier of any contractual term in dealings with consumers.

+(3) The notice referred to in subsection (2) may be varied or revoked by the Commission by a subsequent notice in writing.

-- (4) A supplier to whom the notice is addressed shall comply with the notice within 14 days of receiving it. - (5) A supplier shall not, without reasonable excuse, refuse or fail to comply with a requirement of the Commission under this section within the required time.
+(4) A supplier to whom the notice is addressed shall comply with the notice within 14 days of receiving it.

+(5) A supplier shall not, without reasonable excuse, refuse or fail to comply with a requirement of the Commission under this section within the required time.

 Declaration by the High Court.

-- 61. The Commission may apply to the High Court for an order declaring that a term of a consumer contract is an unfair terrm. - (2) The High Court may make a declaration in relation to a matter under subsection (I) or any related matter.
+60. The Commission may apply to the High Court for an order declaring that a term of a consumer contract is an unfair terrm.

+(2) The High Court may make a declaration in relation to a matter under subsection (I) or any related matter.